EkaterinaGorbunova/code-snippet-app/README.md

 This is App built with Next.js 15, using TypeScript, Tailwind CSS and Shadcn UI for the frontend and Prisma with SQLite for the database.

+> **Note**: Currently, this application runs locally and is not deployed to production.

 ## Features
 - User Authentication
   - Register new account